mjbrusso/AudioPlayer/README.md

   Gets the duration of the track, in seconds.

 - `position` : *float* <br>
-  Gets or sets the current playback position, in seconds.
+  Gets or sets the current playback position, in seconds.<br>
+  If a value is assigned before playback begins, sets the starting position.

 - `volume` : *int* <br>
   Gets or sets the current volume (in %) of the audio (0 — 100)